 You can track trends visually in graphs and drill down to see in-depth data.

 With this information, you can identify and eliminate performance bottlenecks, and in that way improve the user experience with your app.
-For an example, see Investigate issues in your mobile application.
+For an example, see Investigate issues in your mobile app.

 To display network performance data for your app, select Analytics in the main menu of the Mobile Analytics portal.
 Then select Network Performance in the left navigation menu.
 This expands the Network Performance menu item and opens the Overview.
 Make sure that the application shown in the Application drop-down menu on the Overview page is your app.
 If not, select it in the drop-down menu.